 Too long, didn’t read?
 Here’s the deal.
 If you care about style, class, substance, or what you’re doing with your life, you should shoot a film camera.
 So what are you waiting for?

-Update : This article was originally titled “Why Every Guy Should Own a Film Camera.”
-Some readers took exception to this title, thinking we were intentionally excluding women photographers.
-Though this was never our intention, we understand how it could be seen that way, and since our site has always been about inclusiveness and urging more people to shoot pictures we’ve made the decision to update the article title to reflect this philosophy.
+Update : This article was originally headlined “Why Every Guy Should Own a Film Camera,” because it was originally written and submitted for publication in various magazines that are marketed as men’s magazines.
+Some readers took exception to this headline, saying that we were excluding women photographers.
+That was not the intention.
+Since our site has always been about inclusiveness and urging more people to shoot pictures we’ve made the decision to update the article title to better reflect this philosophy.
 We want everyone to feel welcome.
 Apologies for the misstep.